Rules & Regulations

 - Club Information Needed for Tryouts: Regardless of whether your club has one team or several teams, as much information as possible should be provided about your club to all prospective players.
 This should include a statement of the club mission, philosophy and any pertinent policies.
 Clubs are asked to include notification of applicable club fees within an approximate (+/-) $150 to all prospective players as part of their tryout schedule.

 - Tryout Fees: Clubs may not charge more than $15 per participant for tryouts.

 General Eligibility Information for membership

 Heart of America Region USA Volleyball membership is not automatic.
 The region may NOT grant membership to individuals / clubs that have been convicted of a felony, or have outstanding sanctions imposed by this or other regions of USAV.
 Membership may be terminated if the above conditions are found to exist.
-Parties with the above conditions may apply for membership by including a complete written statement of the situation and reasons for acceptance.
-All such applications will be handled according to the appeals process.
+Individuals that cannot pass the standards of the USA Volleyball backgrounds screen policies will not be allowed to participate in Junior Volleyball activities within USA Volleyball.

-- All sanctioned tournaments in the Heart of America Region will be conducted under the player and club/team eligibility rules as printed in the USAV Guide.
-(See USAV Definitions and Requirements: II.
-Player and Club/team Eligibility).
+- All sanctioned tournaments in the Heart of America Region will be conducted under the player and club/team eligibility rules under USAV Definitions and Requirements

-- In order to be considered a registered player in the Heart of America Region, the Region office must have received all fees and the online registration must be completed.
+- In order to be considered a registered player in the Heart of America Region, the Region office must have received all fees and the online registration and all other requirements must be completed.